YondernautsGames/NeoFPS_OotiiMotionController/README.md

 ##### Ootii Motion Controller Behaviours

-The following behviours require Ootii's Motion Controller asset:
+The following behaviours require Ootii's Motion Controller asset:

   1.

 The following behaviours require Ootii's Melee Pack add on:

   1. MotionControllerEquipWeapon - fire the Ootii motion controller Equip Weapon motion
+  2. MotionControllerMeleeAttack - fire the Melee attack motion, if no melee weapon equipped nothing happens

 #### Conditions

 The following conditions are included:

   1. CanSenseTaggedObject - detects objects with a particular tag
+  2. ProximityToTaggedObject - tests if an object with a given tag is wihin a minimum and maximum range

 ## Open Game Art